logo

 • Apply a cool, wet compress or take a cool bath.

-• Take an over-the-counter (OTC) anti-inflammatory medication, such as ibuprofen.
+• Take an over the counter (OTC) anti-inflammatory medication, such as ibuprofen.

-Adapted from Mayo Clinic.
+Adapted from Mayo Clinic

 While infection is a concern for anyone who experiences blisters caused by a sunburn, this is especially a concern for diabetics.
-According to the American Diabetes Association, people living with this condition are more prone to infections — most commonly caused by bacteria or fungus.
-In order to prevent this, use moisturizer regularly and keep your skin clean and dry at all times.
-If you notice any signs of infection (e.g., increase in pain or swelling, yellow-ish drainage (pus) from a blister, or red streaks leading around a blister), or if you don’t feel that the sunburn is improving, seek medical attention as soon as possible.
-But, that’s not the only concern folks with diabetes may have when dealing with sunburn.
-It’s been noted that extended exposure to heat and pain, such as the type associated with sunburn, can increase hormone levels that raise blood glucose levels for diabetics.
-Because of this, make sure to keep your glucose levels in control by following the treatment plan you’ve developed with your health care provider.
+According to the American Diabetes Association, people living with diabetes are more prone to infections, especially those caused by bacteria or fungus.
+In order to prevent infections, consider using moisturizer regularly and keeping your skin clean and dry at all times.
+If you notice any signs of infection (e.g., increase in pain or swelling, yellow-ish drainage (pus) from a blister, or red streaks leading around a blister), or if you don’t feel that the sunburn is improving, consider seeking medical attention as soon as possible.

 Signature